-$Students\ will\ experience\ global\ circulation\ of\ industry\ and\ international\ cooperation\ through\ international\ experiences,\ which\ have\ a\ preset\ duration.$
+Students will experience global circulation of industry and international cooperation through international experiences, which have a preset duration.

 Global Challenge I Students will join summer schools under the Nagoya University Summer Intensive Program (NUSIP) at major overseas production centers of Japanese corporations.
-Location: Hanoi or Istanbul (to be confirmed) Duration: About two weeks (during the first semester of the M2 year) Global Challenge II Students will do research at overseas research institutes.
+Location: Hanoi or Istanbul (to be confirmed) Duration: About two weeks Global Challenge II Students will do research at overseas research institutes.
 Location: Either Carnegie Mellon University, Massachusetts Institute of Technology, Queensland University, University of Southern Denmark, Istanbul Technical University, or Hanoi University of Science and Technology Duration: About three months (during D1 to D2) Follow-up Visit Students will revisit the research institute as a group with students from other disciplines.
 Duration: One to two weeks (during D2 to D3)